jaeyk/jaeyk.github.io/index.md

 ### Summer Institute in Computational Social Science

-I have been an active member of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) since 2019.

-- In 2019, I participated in the SICSS' Princeton main location.
-- In 2020, I co-organized [the first San Francisco Bay Area partner location](https://sicss.io/2020/bay_area/), with a theme of computational social science for social good.
-This event was co-hosted by UC Berkeley and Stanford.
-- In 2021, I served as an R bootcamp instructor for [the first Howard-Mathematica partner location](https://sicss.io/2021/howard-mathematica/) (the first SICSS event held at a Historically Black College and University).
-- In 2022, I co-organized [the first South Korean partner locatoin](https://sicss.io/2022/korea/).
-This event was co-hosted by KAIST and KDI School.
+I have been an active member of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) since 2019: SICSS` Princeton participant (2019), [the first San Francisco Bay Area partner location](https://sicss.io/2020/bay_area/) (co-hosted by UC Berkeley and Stanford) co-organizer (2020), [the first Howard-Mathematica partner location](https://sicss.io/2021/howard-mathematica/) (the first SICSS event held at a Historically Black College and University) R boot camp instructor (2021), [the first South Korean partner locatoin](https://sicss.io/2022/korea/) (co-hosted by KAIST and KDI School) co-organizer (2022)

 ### KDIS Frontiers in Data and Policy Seminar Series